ve280/tutorials/ubuntu_installation_wsl.md

   To return to your WSL file system, you can run the command `cd ~` or `cd /home/{USER}`

-+ For other common commands for the Linux command line, please refer to [the first website in the Reference](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
++ For other common commands for the Linux command line, please refer to related course slides, or [the third website in the Reference](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).

   To run `sudo` commands, you’ll need to enter your {PASSWORD} when prompted.